Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

-Nevertheless, recent experiments have shown the presence of quantum entanglement in HHG~\cite{evidence-quantum-hhg, three-mode-entanglement} even when matter is irradiated by coherent light.
-Despite extensive theoretical~\cite{PRXHHG, BSV-husimi, matan-SFPG, motion-charged-particles-BSV, structured-light-qhhg, Sebas2024, strongly-driven-many-body, quantum-phenomena-attosecond-science, ivanov-squeezing, high-photon-entangled-coherent, quantum-optical-description-hhg, review-lamprou, matan-coherent-squeezed, lars-hierarchy, lars-electron-correlation, lars-quantum-light} and experimental~\cite{qo-nature-hhg, evidence-quantum-hhg, three-mode-entanglement, schrodinger-cat, generation-squeezed-harmonics, experiment-BSV, Correlation-function-experiment, quantum-optical-signatures, superbunching} advances, the mechanisms that govern entanglement dynamics in strong-field systems remain not fully understood.
-Previous approaches have employed a range of theories, including analytical perturbative methods~\cite{matan-SFPG, Entanglement-squeezing, ivanov-squeezing, quantum-optical-description-hhg}, as well as semiclassical distribution methods~\cite{BSV-husimi, Sebas2024, matan-coherent-squeezed, lars-quantum-light} whereby the field is described as a collection of `trajectories' within the framework of classical electromagnetism, and these trajectories are sampled and averaged with proper weights connected to the electromagnetic field's quasi-probability distribution.
-While these approximations provide useful insights, their justification is still under investigation.
-Indeed, we have recently shown that semiclassical approximations for quantum-optical features can lead to very different qualitative HHG spectra for indicent squeezed-coherent light~\cite{Sebas2024}.
-It is also well-known that semi-classical treatments can miss out key features connected to entanglement in perturbative processes such as spontaneous emission~\cite{spontaenous-emission-multitrajectory} and spontaneous parametric down conversion~\cite{classical-spdc}.
+Nevertheless, recent experiments have shown the presence of truly quantum emission in HHG~\cite{evidence-quantum-hhg, three-mode-entanglement} even when matter is irradiated by coherent light.
+Despite extensive theoretical~\cite{PRXHHG, BSV-husimi, matan-SFPG, motion-charged-particles-BSV, structured-light-qhhg, Sebas2024, strongly-driven-many-body, quantum-phenomena-attosecond-science, ivanov-squeezing, high-photon-entangled-coherent, quantum-optical-description-hhg, review-lamprou, matan-coherent-squeezed, lars-hierarchy, lars-electron-correlation, lars-quantum-light} and experimental~\cite{qo-nature-hhg, evidence-quantum-hhg, three-mode-entanglement, schrodinger-cat, generation-squeezed-harmonics, experiment-BSV, Correlation-function-experiment, quantum-optical-signatures, superbunching} advances, the mechanisms that govern quantum optical dynamics in strong-field systems remain not fully understood.
+Previous approaches have employed a range of theories that can largely be divided to two types: (i) Semi-analytical perturbative methods~\cite{matan-SFPG, Entanglement-squeezing, ivanov-squeezing, quantum-optical-description-hhg}.
+These rely on approximations whose validity remains unclear and untested, such as the assumption of Gaussianity of the emitted states or neglecting photon-matter back-action.
+In general, in these schemes numerical simulations involve a semi-classical system where the electromagnetic field is described fully classically, and multiple such simulations are performed and used for evaluating perturbative formulas of entanglement derived separately. (ii) Semiclassical distribution methods~\cite{BSV-husimi, Sebas2024, matan-coherent-squeezed, lars-quantum-light}, whereby the quantum electromagnetic field is described as a collection of semi-classical `trajectories' that sample the field's quasi-probability distribution.
+Here again multiple numerical simulations are performed where light is treated only classically, and these are averaged in a statistical sense connecting with the quasi-probability distribution.
+Notably, in both of these approaches actual second-quantized simulations are not performed at any stage.
+In particular, the photonic wave function is not propagated or allowed to interact with the electronic wave function and with itself (with other photonic modes).
+This inherently limits the applicability and raises concerns regarding the theorem's ability to capture quantum optical entanglement (which obviously require a many-body wave function).
+Indeed, we have recently shown that semiclassical approximations for quantum-optical features can lead to very different qualitative HHG spectra for incident squeezed-coherent light~\cite{Sebas2024}.
+It is also well-known that semi-classical treatments miss out entanglement in perturbative optical processes such as spontaneous emission~\cite{spontaenous-emission-multitrajectory} and spontaneous parametric down conversion~\cite{classical-spdc}.
 In that respect, it would not be surprising that similar issues arise in much higher nonlinear phenomena such as HHG. \\